What is an NFTicket?

 As evidenced by the list of early adopters of NFTicket tech, which spans a wide breadth of industries (entertainment, sports, mobility, tourism and travel, gaming, health, gambling security…there are many).

-With corporations pivoting post-COVID to pitch heightened authenticity, autonomy and safe and respectful customer engagement, the NFTticket looks set to play a role.
+Responsive to the post-COVID pivot by corporations to pitch heightened authenticity, autonomy and safe and respectful customer engagement, the NFTticket looks set to play a role.
 This is because each NFTicket has uniqueness built into its being, serving the user a one-of-a-kind that’s not interchangeable for an identical item.
 Unlike traditional, fungible tickets or similar types of products.

 In the entertainment industry, an early mover in the use of NFT ticketing, issuing customers with an NFTicket instead of a regular ticket has already led to a greater overall feeling among customers of engagement and trust, while spurring a sense of ownership and involvement in the offering issued and presented to them.
 At the core of this increased customer engagement and satisfaction are the opportunities afforded by the NFTicket tech.